SamNiechcial/MySQL-With-Vault/README.md

 I have included a video to demonstrate that the scripts I have written are working locally for me, *working.mov*.

-I have also included detailed step-by-step instructions for installing and configuring the services to run locally.
-These can be found at /Docs/USER_GUIDE.md
+I have also included detailed step-by-step instructions for installing and configuring the services to run locally at */Docs/USER_GUIDE.md*

 ## App Testing:
 I have not yet started work on initiating and configuring this architecture with Terraform, nor do I have a live web service to hit for requests running in the cloud.